dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 This was a plugin architecture, quite literally.
 We plugged those chips in.
 We eventually engineered it so that a feature could be installed into our products by plugging the chip with that feature into one of the open chip sockets.
 The menu control would automatically appear, and the binding into the main application would happen automatically.

-Of course, we didn’t know about object-oriented principles at the time, and we knew nothing about separating user interface from business rules.
+Of course, we didn't know about object-oriented principles at the time, and we knew nothing about separating user interface from business rules.
 But the rudiments were there, and they were very powerful.

 One unexpected side benefit of the approach was that we could patch the firmware over a dial-up connection.
 If we found a bug in the firmware, we could dial up our devices and use the on-board monitor program to alter the RAM vector for the faulty subroutine to point to a bit of empty RAM.
-Then we’d enter the repaired subroutine into that RAM area, by typing it in machine code, in hexadecimal.
+Then we'd enter the repaired subroutine into that RAM area, by typing it in machine code, in hexadecimal.

 This was a great boon to our field service operation, and to our customers.
-If they had a problem, they didn’t need us to ship new chips and schedule an urgent field service call.
+If they had a problem, they didn't need us to ship new chips and schedule an urgent field service call.
 The system could be patched, and a new chip could be installed at the next regularly scheduled maintenance visit.

 The  Service  Area  Computer